jrCoppi/BrandFeelingRedundancy/README.md

 The system used to recieve the call to start the process from a SOAP application.

-Some parts were changed to maintain the system's privacy.
+Some parts were changed to maintain the system's privacy, because of that this aplication doest NOT run.

 Main parts: